sidramesh2018/calc/README.md

 This will start up all required servers in containers and output their log information to stdout.
 You should be able to visit http://localhost:8000/ directly to access the site.

+### Changing the exposed port

+If you don't want to serve your app on port 8000, you can change the value of `DOCKER_EXPOSED_PORT` in your `.env` file.

 ### Accessing the app container